Akadil/leetcode/README.md

 # leetcode
-Here I am going to upload medium and hard problems that I solved in Leetcode
+Here I am going to upload medium and hard problems that I solved in Leetcode.
+I use neetcode tutorial as a guide Here is the [Link](https://leetcode.com/Akadil/) for my leetcode account

 | # | Title | Solution | Topic and problem level | Time | Space |
 |---| ----- | -------- | ----------------------- | ---- | ----- |